johnnynguyentech/return-widget/README.md

 ## How To Embed the Widget Into Your Webpage

-To add the widget to your webpage, include the following script at the bottom of your `<body>` tag in your HTML file.
+To add the widget to your webpage, add the following CSS link to your `<head>` tag of your HTML file.
+Then include the following script at the bottom of your `<body>` tag in your HTML file.
 The widget will then be rendered inside the specified `<div>` tag which you can place any where on your webpage.

 Place the follow `<div>` anywhere on your webpage: